guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 For each position, compare value of element with previous elements and swap positions if previous element is larger.

+### Merge SORT

+Merge sort employs a divide and conquer strategy - merge two sorted subarrays into one sorted array.

+Recursive top-down approach:
+Recursively break down array into two subarrays and sort them recursively.
+Subarrays are broken down until they have only 1 element (implying they are sorted).

+Iterative bottom-up approach:
+Split array into sublists of size 1, merge adjacent sublists into sorted lists, repeat until no more sublists.

 ## Author

 👤 **Guillain Bisimwa**